Fundraising productivity is not just about how much you can get done to raise money.

 Saying “no” can be uncomfortable or downright scary, especially if you’re a people pleaser or if it’s a Board member who has asked you to take on an extra task.
 Remember that setting boundaries for yourself is your job – no one else will do it for you.

 10. Take breaks.
 Working for hours on end is exhausting and the strain of endless mental work results in headaches, migraines, and worse.
-It’s tempting to try to push through when your task list is long, but that level of drivenness can reach the point of burn-out if not kept in check.
+It’s tempting to try to push through when your task list is long, but that level of driven-ness can take you to the point of burn-out if not kept in check.
 So, take a few minutes away from work throughout the day.
 And no, that doesn’t mean scrolling through social media.
 Use breaks to give your brain and body a breather.
 Get up and move around.
 Stretch.
 Do some yoga.
 Just get away from your computer and give your eyes and mind a break.

-When the weather is good, we take the office dogs out for a quick walk around town about 3 in the afternoon.
+When the weather is good, we take the office dog out for a quick walk around town about 3 in the afternoon.
 Our office is downtown Loudon, TN, and walking a few blocks is a fun, social activity.
 We may wave at the owner of the local theatre, see the latest renovations on the courthouse, or drop off a letter at the post office.
 (It’s a really small town!)

 Taking breaks will clear your mind and help you get re-charged for the next task on your to-do list.

 11. Keep your passion kindled.
 Productivity isn’t just about how much you get done in day or week.
 It’s about doing what’s meaningful to you.
 It’s easy to get lost in the day-to-day responsibilities of running a nonprofit.
 So, whenever you find yourself feeling overwhelmed by your to-do list, try taking some time to go to the front lines of your organization for some hands-on work to remember why you work so hard in the first place.